 Lily Zubaidah Rahim

-Lily has published in international journals such as Democratization, Contemporary Politics, Journal of Contemporary Asia, Journal of Comparative and Comparative Politics, Critical Asian Studies and the Australian Journal of International Affairs.
+Lily has published in international journals such as Democratization, Contemporary Politics, Journal of Contemporary Asia, Journal of Commonwealth and Comparative Politics, Critical Asian Studies and the Australian Journal of International Affairs.
 Her sole-authored journal article ‘Governing Muslims in Singapore’s Secular Authoritarian State’ was short-listed for the Boyer Prize by the Australian Journal of International Affairs (AJIA).

-Lily is Vice-President of the Australian Association for Islamic and Muslim Studies (AAIMS).
+Lily was Vice-President of the Australian Association for Islamic and Muslim Studies (AAIMS).
 She was President of the Malaysia and Singapore Society of Australia (MASSA) – the peak academic association on Malaysia and Singapore Studies in Australia.
 She has served as a consultant to the Asia-Europe Foundation and was commissioned by the United Nations Research Institute for Social Development and the United Nations Human Rights Commission to report on the status of ethnic and indigenous minorities in Southeast Asia.